digitalegarage/cpa-auth-provider/doc/oauth2-tutorial.md

 # OAuth 2 Client
 Single sign on services allow your users to log into multiple services and apps with a single account.
-A prerequisite for this tutorial is actually having the identity-provider running.
+As a prerequisite for this tutorial you need to be running the identity-provider.
 (See previous tutorial.)
-## Why OAuth 2.0
+## Why OAuth 2.0?
-OAuth 2.0 is an internet standard protocol and allows easy adoption of other identity services.
+OAuth 2.0 is an internet standard protocol and allows easy adoption by using existing libraries.
+It also enables fast integration of other services that use the same protocol.

-## How
+## How does it work?
 A user is represented by access tokens.

 In order to get an access token for an user, the service or